sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

  1. [StepStayStoppedRdsAurora-StepFn CloudWatch log group](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DStepStayStoppedRdsAurora-StepFn)
     - `Rds.InvalidDbInstanceStateException` or
       `Rds.InvalidDbClusterStateException` errors, with no other proximate
-      errors, are routine and can be ignored.
+      errors, are expected and can be ignored.
     - Log entries are JSON objects.
     - For more data, change the `LogLevel` in CloudFormation.

  2. `StepStayStoppedRdsAurora-ErrorQueue` (dead letter) [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
-    - A message means that the Step Function did not run.
-The request to stop the database was not made.
+    - A message here means that the Step Function did not run; the request to stop the database was not made.
     - Usually the local security configuration is denying EventBridge necessary access to the Step Function.